tonghuikang/blog/_posts/2025-08-03-use-everything-to-verify.md

 To scale verification, there are multiple processes that could be automated.

 - Obtaining data (obtaining math problems and their solutions)
+- Identifying whether the data is useful (whether the math problem is interesting or even correct)
 - Creating rubrics from the data (given a math problem and its solution, generate rubrics)
 - Validating the rubrics from the data (ensuring the rubrics for scoring the math problem make sense)
 - Designing rubrics for novel data types (how do you verify whether a piece of writing is good?)
 - Validating rubrics for novel data types (do the rubrics for verifying good writing make sense?)

-By scaling verification, we can maximize how much the LLM can learn from the same piece of data.
+By making all possible verification environments from a given piece of data, we can maximize how much the LLM can learn from the same piece of data.
+By scaling verification by automating all the steps in the process, we build a system that is able to capture learning objectives from anything and learn everything.

 ## Footnotes